Search our Site:

 New Renewable Energy

 The Manitoba Government has taken some initial steps to promote the development of alternative and new renewable sources of energy.
-In this section we are providing information on government programs and initiatives related to this commitment to energy alternatives as well as energy development project that have been proposed or are in the process of being licensed.
+In this section we are providing information on government programs and initiatives related to this commitment to energy alternatives as well as energy projects that have been proposed or are in the process of being licensed.

 Energy Conservation